shevious/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

    **Top Responses** list.

-   If a high-scoring response is :ref:`removed from peer assessment<Remove a student response from peer grading>` it is also removed from the **Top Responses** list.
+   If a high-scoring response is :ref:`removed from peer assessment<Remove a learner response from peer grading>` it is also removed from the **Top Responses** list.

 For more information, see :ref:`PA Show Top Responses`.